Atigit15/GoalSetter/README.md

     - **Read Goals**: View a comprehensive list of all their goals.
     - **Delete Goals:** Remove completed or obsolete goals from their list, keeping their dashboard clutter-free.

-- **Priority** - Users can assign priority levels to their goals, allowing them to prioritize their efforts effectively.
+- **Priority**: Users can assign priority levels to their goals, allowing them to prioritize their efforts effectively.

-- **Completion Time** - Users can associate a deadline with the goal
+- **Completion Time**: Users can associate a deadline with the goal

-- **Ageing** - Users can set an aging attribute, it can be high, low, or no aging.
-This allows the goals that are indefinitely there in the dashboard to increase their priority and hence persuade the user to complete them.
+- - **Sorting**: Sort the goal on a variety of its properties like priority, completion time, creation time, days left, age, and aged priority.

-- **Sorting** - Sort the goal on a variety of its properties like priority, completion time, creatation time, days left, and age.
+- **Priority Ageing**: Does aging sounds familiar?
+It will if you have studied process scheduling algorithms in OS.
+Aging solves a critical problem of starvation, in which ready-to-run processes are not able to acquire the CPU.
+To prevent this, their priority is increased periodically.
+Taking inspiration from this, in this app priority of the goals, will keep increasing as the deadline comes closer.
+This prevents procrastination and allows the users to focus on the most important tasks.

 # Installation
 To run GoalSetter locally, follow these steps: